mikey1456/Projects-in-Python/README.md

+# My Project Page

-This is my project page for projects invloving code in Python.
+This is my project page for projects involving code in Python.

-I've seperated it into two parts, one for code in relation to school projects and another for side projects I do in my free-time.
+I've separated it into two parts: one for school-related projects and another for side projects I work on in my free time.

+---

-School Projects:
+## School Projects

-1. First Year:
+### 1. First Year:
 - Programming Laboratory
 - Programming Project

-2. Second Year:
+### 2. Second Year:
 - Computational Mathematics

-3. Third Year:
+### 3. Third Year:
 - Third Year Project (Python Implementation Only)

+---

-Side Projects:
+## Side Projects

-1. Scientific Computing, Artificial Intelligence and Data Science:
+### 1. Scientific Computing, Artificial Intelligence, and Data Science:
 - Mathematical and Statistical Simulations
-   - Machine Learning, Deep Learning and other aspects of Artificial Intelligence
+- Machine Learning, Deep Learning, and other aspects of Artificial Intelligence
 - Computational Finance
 - Computational Physics

-2. Cyber & Information Security:
+### 2. Cyber & Information Security:
 - Encryption and Decryption Algorithms
 - Simulating different cyber-attacks
 - Creating APIs